 Proving Chemical Injury

 The trickiest part of a chemical injury claim is proof.
 It can be very tricky to determine for sure that a specific chemical exposure was responsible for the illness or injury you suffered.
 That’s why it’s important if you think you’ve been exposed to toxic chemicals at work, that you let your employer know right away.
 This can help to back up your claims later, as well as giving your supervisor a chance to remedy the problem to protect others.
 You can also ask for the material safety data sheet for the chemical to assess potential risks.

 Pursuing a Claim with a Workers’ Comp Attorney

 It’s not uncommon for workers’ compensation claims to be refused the first time out, especially if it’s something hard to prove like chemical exposure.
-That’s why it’s important for those suffering from chemical-related illnesses to reach out for help from an experienced workers’ comp attorney.
+That’s why it’s important for those suffering from chemical-related illnesses to reach out for help from an experienced workers’ compensation attorney.
 Insurance companies will try many tactics to avoid paying claims.
 The right lawyer can help you fight back and get you the award you need and to which you’re entitled under the law.

-If you’re in West Texas and the victim of chemical exposure at work, call the law offices of Robert White for a free consultation today.
+If you’re in West Texas and the victim of chemical exposure at work, contact the law offices of Robert White for a free consultation today.